 Facts and statistics about autism, including how many autistic people are in the UK, how many autistic people have learning disabilities, a breakdown by gender, a history of autism studies, and some common myths and facts about the condition.

 How does autism affect children, adults and their families?

-The term 'autism' is used here to describe all diagnoses on the autism spectrum including classic autism, Asperger syndrome and high-functioning autism.
+The term 'autism' is used here to describe all diagnostic profiles, including Asperger syndrome and Pathological Demand Avoidance (PDA).

 - Autism is a serious, lifelong and disabling condition.
 Without the right support, it can have a profound - sometimes devastating - effect on individuals and families.